canonical-ols/talisker/docs/logging.rst

 When run via talisker.gunicorn, Gunicorn's error logs use talisker's logging.

-Access logs are disabled by default, and are usually not needed when using Talisker, as it logs full structured log per request, which is superset of the information in access logs.
+Access logs are disabled by default, and are usually not needed when using Talisker, as it logs full structured log per request, which is a superset of the information in access logs.
 You can however still enable and configure gunicorn's access logs as well if you wish to.